Eldadchb/eldadchb/README.md

 ### Hi there 👋🏽

-My name is Eldad and I am a Software Developer living in Berlin.
+My name is Eldad and I am a Software Developer.
 Excited about creating things and making a social impact.

 ### 💻 Tech Stack
 <p align-"left">